-For a few years we moved to Greece, where I got to experience this diet in its natural environment.
-Even as recent as the 80’s, most Greeks were eating meals with seasonal produce, a little bit of meat and children were not eating junk food with the exception of an occasional ice cream in the summer.
+As a child my life included yearly 3 month trips to Greece where I spent time with my grandparents, relatives and friends experiencing the Greek lifestyle and the Greek diet at it natural environment.
+When I was 11 I moved to Greece, and even then (the 80’s), most Greeks were eating meals with seasonal produce, a little bit of meat, and children were not eating junk food with the exception of an occasional ice cream in the summer.
 Returning back to the U.S. I started my studies in nutrition.

-As a Registered Dietitian, writer and mother of two, currently living in Greece, I took more than just a professional interest in the Mediterranean Diet, its preservation and promotion.
-As a Greek, I had a personal stake in it too.
-I felt that it was time to bring the Mediterranean Diet, back into the picture; clearing up prejudices and misunderstandings; making it relevant today and applicable to the modern way of life.
+Today as a Registered Dietitian Nutritionist with 20 years experience, writer and mother of two, living in Greece for the past 15 years, I have more than just a professional interest in the Mediterranean Diet, its preservation and promotion.
+As a Greek, I have a personal stake in it too.
+I feel that it is time to clear up misconceptions and misunderstandings; Provide true, easy to follow advice and make the diet relevant today and applicable to the modern way of life.

-That said, I welcome you to Olive Tomato.
-If you want to learn more about the Mediterranean Diet and are looking for tried and trusted information, you’re at the right place.
+If you want to be inspired to lead a happier, healthier lifestyle and learn more about the Real Mediterranean Diet and are looking for tried and trusted information, you’re at the right place.
 Join me as I talk about the nutritional value of the Greek Diet, cooking, news, research, Greek products, and easy ways to incorporate Greek and Mediterranean ingredients and recipes to your diet.

 I invite you to try my tips and recipes, read the articles and stories, stay up to date on the science behind the Mediterranean Diet, and of course, leave comments and suggestions.